Skip to main content

 2nd January: The police catch up with the Yorkshire Ripper (1981)

 Peter Sutcliffe, or the Yorkshire Ripper as he became known, was stopped by police on 2nd January 1981.
 The check revealed he was driving using false number plates, and Sutcliffe was arrested and taken to Dewsbury Police Station.
 There, he was questioned regarding the Yorkshire Ripper murders as he matched many of the known characteristics of the serial killer.
-During his investigation, he slowly confessed to his crimes.
+During the investigation, he slowly confessed to his crimes.

 2nd January: Charlene Ellis and Letisha Shakespeare are shot in Birmingham (2003)

-Four men were convicted of murder, and attempted murder in March 2005, and the trial made history as it was the first to allow secret witnesses.
+Four men were convicted of murder and attempted murder in March 2005, and the trial made history as it was the first to allow secret witnesses.
 The perpetrators also included a cousin of one of the victims.
 The crime shone a light on the very real problem of gun crime in inner city areas and how gang warfare was impacting those beyond the individuals involved.

 3rd January: David Norris and Gary Dobson finally convicted of the murder of Stephen Lawrence (2012)

 The murderers of schoolboy Stephen Lawrence were finally brought to justice in January 2012.
-After nineteen years, Stephen's murderers were convicted for their part in the racially-aggravated attack and murder in 1993.
+After 19 years, Stephen's murderers were convicted for their part in the racially-aggravated attack and murder in 1993.
 Norris and Dobson were both in their 30s by the time of their conviction.
 Scientific evidence and covert video footage tied both Norris and Dobson to the crime.

 3rd January: The fatal stabbing of Olly Stephens (2021)